friday-sunlyrics/cs330Fortran/README.md

 ## Starting with HELLO WORLD

+Here is a link to the free, online compiler for FORTRAN 90/95:  https://www.onlinegdb.com/online_fortran_compiler

 In any FORTRAN program, it begins with PROGRAM insertname and ends with END PROGRAM insertname.
 You do not need to capitalize program, if/else, or anything else but I prefer to because I feel like I'm coding back in the day.

 You may also, as it's highly preferred by many FORTRAN programmers, to insert IMPLICIT NONE to the start of your program.
 Back in the day, typing i, or any certain letter will have FORTRAN assume it's a certain data type.
 To not confuse or frustrate yourself, please insert the IMPLICIT NONE to the start of your program.